BLOGS

 What Comes Next

 The answer is not denial.
-The sector has real work to do on water, on energy, on crop protection, on labor conditions, on transparent footprint reporting.
+The sector has real work to do on water, on energy, on crop protection, on labor conditions, and on transparent footprint reporting.
 Nothing in this argument is an excuse to slow down.
 The answer is sustainability with soul, not sustainability as guilt.
 Real nature has value.
 The people who grow it deserve respect, not suspicion.
 The chain that moves a rose from a Kenyan farm to a kitchen table in Amsterdam carries human and economic weight that a slogan cannot capture.

 The battle of ideas in this sector is not a side debate.
 It is the most important one we have.
 A sector that cannot explain itself will be explained by others.